phpman > man > perlgit(1)

 % git commit -a

-can be applied linearly against blead, a merge commit should still be prepared.
-This
+be applied linearly against blead, a merge commit should still be prepared.
+This ensures

-ensures that all your work will be shown as a side branch, with all its commits merged
+that all your work will be shown as a side branch, with all its commits merged into the

-is then actually performed when you run the next command, which will bring up your editor
+then actually performed when you run the next command, which will bring up your editor to

-to describe the commit.
-Without "--no-commit", the commit would be made with nearly no
+describe the commit.
+Without "--no-commit", the commit would be made with nearly no useful

-useful message, which would greatly diminish the value of the merge commit as a
+message, which would greatly diminish the value of the merge commit as a placeholder for the

 When describing the merge commit, explain the purpose of the branch, and keep in mind that